mchung/heroku-buildpack-wordpress/README.markdown

   * EMAIL_REPLY_TO=alfred@example.com
   * EMAIL_FROM=batman@example.com
   * EMAIL_NAME=Bruce Wayne
 * `heroku-google-analytics` - Adds Google Analytics to your site.
-Depends on the following environment settings:
   * GOOG_UA_ID=UA-9999999
 * `wpro` - Instructs Wordpress to upload everything to S3.
 * `batcache` - Instructs Wordpress to use memcached for caching.
 * `memcachier` - Depend on a modern memcached plugin.
 * `cloudflare` - OPTIONAL, but awesome.
 If Cloudflare is installed, the plugin instructs Wordpress to play nicely with CloudFlare.
 It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
 Keep in mind that the free version doesn't support SSL.

-> To set configure environment setting: `heroku config:set GOOG_UA_ID=UA=1234777-9`
+> To set a config variable: `heroku config:set GOOG_UA_ID=UA=1234777-9`

-There are also several config files for configuring the performance of Wordpress on Heroku.
+There are also several config files for configuring Wordpress on Heroku.

 * `wp-content` - Wordpress themes and plugins
 * `wp-config.php` - Wordpress configuration